It4innovations/HEAppE/README.md

 - **OpenID** and **OpenStack** authentication support
 - various functional and security updates

+## Documentation
+Please see the official HEAppE documentation at https://heappe.eu/docs.

 # References

 HEAppE Middleware has already been successfully used in a number of public and commercial projects: